GenericMappingTools/gmt/doc/rst/source/supplements/potential/gmtgravmag3d.rst

 **-Z**\ [*level*]
     level of reference plane [Default = 0].
-Use this option when the triangles describe a non-closed surface and the volume is deffined from each triangle and this reference level.
-An example will be the whater depth to compute a Bouguer anomaly.
+Use this option when the triangles describe a non-closed surface and the volume is defined from each triangle and this reference level.
+An example will be the hater depth to compute a Bouguer anomaly.

 **-fg**
    Geographic grids (dimensions of longitude, latitude) will be converted to